 10. Sleep well

 Getting a good night’s sleep doesn’t necessarily mean catching plenty of Zzzzs.
-In fact, it means getting the amount just right.
+Rather it means getting just the right amount.
 Recent research from the University of Sydney has found that oversleeping can kill you just as much as insomnia may – more so, in fact25.
 We bet you didn’t see that coming.

 Sleeping more than nine hours on a regular basis increases your risk of death by around 44%, this study revealed25.
 By contrast, sleeping fewer than seven hours daily results in a 9% increased risk of death25.

 Your body goes into repair mode when you’re under the sleeping spell26.
 It helps your immune system resist infection26.
 And the right amount of sleep – between 7 and 8 hours – reduces your risk of heart disease27.

 Taking care of yourself has plenty of benefits, including potentially prolonging your life.
 But it can also have an impact on your finances.